MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 Consider adding a development tool on the server to build script or solutions using R Server features:

 + [Visual Studio 2017](https://www.visualstudio.com/downloads/) followed by the [R Tools for Visual Studio (RTVS) add-in](https://docs.microsoft.com/visualstudio/rtvs/installation) and the [Python for Visual Studio (PTVS)](https://www.visualstudio.com/vs/python/).

-> [!NOTE]
-> By default, telemetry data is collected during your usage of Machine Learning Server.
-To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
-To turn it back on, change the setting to `TRUE`.

 ## Next steps